Allerton Church Of England Primary School

 Schools are free to spend the pupil premium as they see fit.
 However they will be held accountable for how they have used the additional funding to support pupils from low-income families.

-Pupil Premium funding is currently being allocated as follows:
+Pupil Premium funding is currently being allocated in a range of ways including:

 - An additional experienced teacher (UPS3) working with each class in school, for blocks of 2 weeks, targeting visual literacy; this culminates in a performance for parents and carers to celebrate the children’s learning.

-- A UPS3 teacher targeting vulnerable groups in Key Stage 2- her emphasis is on direct small group teaching of maths skills, and one to one phonics and reading
+- A UPS3 teacher targeting groups in lower Key Stage 2- her emphasis is on direct small group teaching of maths skills, writing and reading

 - In Key Stage One, there are 5 classes and 6 teachers.
 This ensures targeted support can be put in place for children who need extra help to achieve their potential.

-- The Deputy Head Teacher is also non class based and will be supporting in different year groups throughout the year.
-Following careful analysis of ongoing assessment, the deputy head will deliver interventions with an emphasis on PPG children
+- One Deputy Head Teacher is non-class based and supports in different year groups throughout the year, carefully monitoring the progress of the PPG children

 Targeted SEMH interventions by mentors in school

-- The Family Support Worker targets our most vulnerable families, developing relationships with the children in school as well as their parents; this is regarding academic support in school, advice on learning support at home, attendance and punctuality, home routines.
+- The Wellbeing mentor targets our most vulnerable families, developing relationships with the children in school as well as their parents; this is regarding academic support in school, advice on learning support at home, attendance and punctuality, home routines.